amyw0ng/Juno-College-DA-Bootcamp---Project-1/README.md

 ## 30-Day Rolling Retention

 First off, we defined retention based on whether or not a player played a game 30 days after joining the game.
-In order to determine which players fall into this category, we used:
+We wanted to explore the 30-day rolling retention for the past year, specifically for those that played our game, and see what our percent retention was since the game went live and whether or not we've seen any growth throughout the year.

+### To determine the above, the following steps were taken:

+**Step 1: We determined which players had played a game 30 days after joining:**
 ```
 WITH player_info_retention_stat AS (
     SELECT